amazing-maze-solver/a-maze-ing/README.md

     └── test_view.py
 ```

-## Domain Model:
+## Domain Model

 This is the basic domain model from the tutorial.
 We will be recreating a version of this and adding new features like generating new mazes and converting the solution into a movie.
 ![basic_domain_model](resources/images/domain-model.png)